mjoycemilburn/beagairbheag/README.md

 # The Beag air Bheag Companion

 Beag air Bheag is a long-running BBC radio programme specifically designed to help students of Scottish Gàidhlig develop their language skills.
 Much of the material for programme episodes is available from BBC web-pages as downloadable podcasts and viewable text transcripts.
-The Companion provides a way of "curating" this material to make access more convenient and also to provide serious students with a way of adding their own notes to the material.
+The Companion provides a way of "curating" this material to make access more convenient and also to provide serious students with a way of adding their own notes.
 It runs locally in a web-browser such as Chrome or Firefox and presents all of the material for a selected programme episode in a compact, accessible form.
 Here's a sample page:

 ## Principal elements